NikiforovAll/keycloak-authorization-services-dotnet/docs/configuration/configuration-authentication.md

 Here is what library does for you:

-* Adds and configures `AddJwtBearer` based on provided configuration.
+* Adds and configures `OpenIdConnect` based on provided configuration.
 * Registers `IOptions<KeycloakAuthenticationOptions>`, `IOptions<OpenIdConnectOptions>`, and `IOptions<CookieAuthenticationOptions>`.
 * Registers `KeycloakRolesClaimsTransformation` so special Keycloak role claims are added to `ClaimsPrincipal`.
 See [Keycloak Claims Transformation](#keycloak-claims-transformation)